zooko/smalloc/README.md

 power-of-2 sizes have to begin at a virtual memory address which is an integer multiple of the slot size.

-Additionally, we want each slab to begin at an even multiple of 64 bytes to optimize cache line usage.
+Additionally, we want each of the small slabs to begin at an even multiple of 64 bytes to optimize cache line usage.

 Okay, now you know everything there is to know about `smalloc`'s data model and memory layout.
 Given this information, you can calculate the